-5.5 Requirements for a Flood Risk Assessment
+4.6 Requirements for a Flood Risk Assessment

 An appropriately detailed flood risk assessment will be required in support of all planning applications.
 The level of detail will vary depending on the risks identified and the proposed land use.
 As a minimum, all proposed development, including that in Flood Zone C, must consider the impact of surface water flood risks on drainage design.
-In addition, flood risk from sources other than fluvial and tidal should be reviewed, as should the impacts of climate change.
+In addition, flood risk from sources other than fluvial and tidal should be reviewed.

-For sites within Flood Zone A or B, and which have either passed the Plan Making Justification Test, or are classified as 'Minor Development' in accordance with Section 195.2.1, a site specific "Stage 2 - Initial FRA" will be required and subject to the outcome would most likely may need to be developed into a "Stage 3 - Detailed FRA".
+For sites within Flood Zone A or B, a site specific "Stage 2 - Initial FRA" will be required and subject to the outcome would most likely need to be developed into a "Stage 3 - Detailed FRA".
 The extents of Flood Zone A and B are delineated through this SFRA.
 However, future studies may refine the extents (either to reduce or enlarge them) so a comprehensive review of available data should be undertaken once a FRA has been triggered.

 An assessment of the risks of flooding should accompany applications to demonstrate that they would not have adverse impacts or impede access to a watercourse, floodplain or flood protection and management facilities.
 Where possible, the design of built elements in these applications should demonstrate principles of flood resilient design (See Section 4 - Designing for Residual Flood Risk of the Technical Appendices to the DoECLG Flooding Guidelines).
-Emergency access must be considered as in many cases flood resistance (such as raised finished floor levels and flood barriers) and retrofitting flood resilience features may be challenging in an existing building.
+Emergency access must be considered as in many cases flood resilience features may be challenging in an existing building.
 Within the FRA the impacts of climate change and residual risk (including culvert/structure blockage) should be considered and remodelled where necessary, using an appropriate level of detail, in the design of FFL.
 Further information on the required content of the FRA is provided in the Planning Guidelines.

-Any proposal that is considered acceptable in principle shall demonstrate the use of the sequential approach in terms of the site layout and design and, in satisfying the Justification Test for

-Development Management (where required), the proposal will demonstrate that appropriate mitigation and management measures are put in place.
+Any proposal that is considered acceptable in principle shall demonstrate the use of the sequential approach in terms of the site layout and design and, in satisfying the Justification Test for Development Management (where required), the proposal will demonstrate that appropriate mitigation and management measures are put in place.

-5.5.1 Checklist for Applications for Development in Areas at Risk of Flooding
+4.6.1 Checklist for Applications for Development in Areas at Risk of Flooding